Riverdale Season 3 Made A Wild True Crime Connection

 Advertisement

 I certainly did — but fortunately, Refinery29's TV writer Ariana Romero did not.
 She pointed out that when Archie (K.J.
-Apa) is sent to juvenile detention, the name of that juvenile centre is none other than The Leopold & Loeb Juvenile Detention Centre.
+Apa) is sent to juvenile detention, the name of that juvenile center is none other than The Leopold & Loeb Juvenile Detention Center.

 If this doesn't mean much to you, let's unspool who Leopold and Loeb were.
 Fair warning: It's very creepy.